The Pacman Frog is a colorful amphibian native to many countries in South America.

-As this species age they often change color and pattern.
+As they age they often change color and pattern.

 Do not be surprised if an adult looks slightly different from the juvenile you adopted.

-There are slight noticeable differences between the three most popular pet species:
+There are slightly noticeable differences between the three most popular pet species:

 - The Surinam horned (Ceratophrys cornuta) has larger and pointier horns with a solid green or brown head.
 They also have light-colored eyes with a horizontal stripe through the pupils.